Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 <br/>

 ![Figure 12-13.
 On-Chip DMA Channel Flyby Memory Read Transaction](Images/Figure12.13.png)<br/>
+<a id="figure-12-13-on-chip-dma-channel-flyby-memory-read-transaction"></a>
 _Figure 12-13.
 On-Chip DMA Channel Flyby Memory Read Transaction_

 <br/>

 ![Figure 12-14.
 On-Chip DMA Channel Flyby Memory Write Transaction](Images/Figure12.14.png)<br/>
+<a id="figure-12-14-on-chip-dma-channel-flyby-memory-write-transaction"></a>
 _Figure 12-14.
 On-Chip DMA Channel Flyby Memory Write Transaction_

 <br/>

-For flyby transactions that read from memory and write to a peripheral (Figure 12-13), <ins>DMASTB</ins> is asserted during the automatic wait state and any subsequent wait states added by an active <ins>WAIT</ins> signal sampled during the automatic wait state.
+For flyby transactions that read from memory and write to a peripheral ([Figure 12-13](#figure-12-13-on-chip-dma-channel-flyby-memory-read-transaction)), <ins>DMASTB</ins> is asserted during the automatic wait state and any subsequent wait states added by an active <ins>WAIT</ins> signal sampled during the automatic wait state.
 Thus, if the <ins>WAIT</ins> input is asserted during the automatic wait state, the additional wait states extend the width of the <ins>DMASTB</ins> pulse.
 Wait states added via the assertion of <ins>WAIT</ins> during T3 (after <ins>DMASTB</ins> is deasserted) stretch the <ins>RD</ins> signal without affecting <ins>DMASTB</ins>.

-For flyby transactions that read from a peripheral and write to memory (Figure 12-14), <ins>DMASTB</ins> is asserted at the beginning of T2 and remains asserted until the second half of T3.
+For flyby transactions that read from a peripheral and write to memory ([Figure 12-14](#figure-12-14-on-chip-dma-channel-flyby-memory-write-transaction)), <ins>DMASTB</ins> is asserted at the beginning of T2 and remains asserted until the second half of T3.
 The signal is asserted only during the automatic wait state and any subsequent wait states added by sampling <ins>WAIT</ins> during the automatic wait state.
 Wait states added via the assertion of <ins>WAIT</ins> during T3 stretch the <ins>DMASTB</ins> signal without affecting <ins>WR</ins>.

 ## 12.6 REQUESTS